Database schema

 here's another use case:

-find all articles belonging to user with user_id
+find all articles belonging to user with user_id and with given

 SELECT item_id FROM tags WHERE user_id=123 AND tag_name="xyz";